ID-Animator: Zero-Shot Identity-Preserving Human Video Generation: Experiment

 \subsection{Qualitative Comparison}

-We offer a qualitative comparison between our approach and the well-known methods in the domain of ID preserving image generation, specifically, the IP-Adapter-Plus-Face~\cite{ipf} and IP-Adapter-FaceID-Portrait~\cite{ipid}.
-We choose three images of celebrities and three of ordinary individuals as test cases, with the images of the latter being sourced from unused data in the CelebV dataset.
-We randomly generated six prompts from LLM, maintaining consistency with human language style, thus allowing us to assess the model's ability to follow instructions.

-As depicted in Figure~\ref{fig:cmp1}, it is evident that our approach yields the most desirable outcomes.
-The face generated by IP-Adapter-Plus-Face demonstrates a certain level of deformation, whereas the IP-Adapter-FaceID-Portrait model is deficient in facial structural information, resulting in a diminished similarity between the generated outputs and the reference image.
+We choose three images of ordinary individuals as test cases, with the images being sampled from unseen testing set.
+We randomly generated three prompts from LLM, maintaining consistency with human language style.
+As depicted in Figure~\ref{fig:cmp2}, it is shown that our results can better preserve the identity information of the given reference image over other methods, no matter for man, woman or kids, showing the identity fidelity and generalization capacity of our method.
+In contrast, the face generated by IP-Adapter-Plus-Face shows a certain level of deformation, whereas the IP-Adapter-FaceID-Portrait model is deficient in facial structural information, resulting in a diminished similarity between the generated outputs and the reference image.

-The results presented in Figure~\ref{fig:cmp2} further underscore the superiority of our approach, showcasing the most pronounced motion, the highest facial similarity, and the capability of instruction following.